a9group/SuperCompanyRevisited/README.md

 - GPT-4 by OpenAI for assisting in the project generation.
 - Pandas, NetworkX, Matplotlib, and NumPy for their powerful data processing and visualization capabilities.
-- Atlassian for their comprehensive Partner program and tools that inspired this project.

 ---

 **William Kennedy**
 *A9 Consulting Group*
-*Atlassian Silver Partner*

 For more information, visit [A9 Consulting Group](https://www.a9consultinggroup.com).